OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/paraboloid-tutorial.rst

 The main optimizer built into OpenMDAO is a wrapper around Scipy's `minimize` function.
 OpenMDAO supports 9 of the optimizers built into `minimize`.
-The ones that will most frequently used are SLSQP and COBYLA, since they are the only two in the `minimize` package that support constraints.
+The ones that will be most frequently used are SLSQP and COBYLA, since they are the only two in the `minimize` package that support constraints.
 We will use SLSQP because it supports OpenMDAO-supplied gradients.